Soaring unemployment increases odds U.S. banks will cut dividends

 Banks that have heavy exposure to credit cards are most at risk, they said.

-Those lenders, including Citigroup Inc, JPMorgan Chase & Co and Capital One Financial Corp, may breach Federal Reserve limits on using capital for dividends when loan losses escalate and erode profits.
+Those lenders, including Citigroup Inc (C.N), JPMorgan Chase & Co (JPM.N) and Capital One Financial Corp (COF.N), may breach Federal Reserve limits on using capital for dividends when loan losses escalate and erode profits.

 “One of the most important variables that will determine whether banks have adequate capital to maintain dividends is the extent to which consumers draw down on outstanding credit-card lines,” Goldman Sachs bank analyst Richard Ramsden said in a report on Thursday.